+Figure: Decrease in user trust, increase in block percentages, and ratio between the two

+Overall, we observed some variation in the delta of user trust as it relates to the delta in block rates.
+Less aggressive message “Unknown Caller” has a lower block/trust ratio, but overall has negligible impact on both.
+Most influential warning “Possible Fraud” has over 2:1 ratio.
+Finding an ideal string may require additional tests, and individual service providers might determine appropriateness based on prominence/availability of call blocking capabilities.

+Similar results of “Fake Phone Number” and “Spoofed Number” indicates user general understanding of the term “spoof”.

 Study #3: Call Pickup Rate Test

-STUDY DESCRIPTION
+Study Description

 Hiya selected 70 high-volume (in excess of 600 monthly observed calls) legitimate business phone numbers from Canada with varying pre-existing caller profile information.
 Canadian numbers were chosen because of Hiya’s strong adoption rate of the Samsung “Smart Call” caller ID service.